sneyhaa/CreditScoreClassification/README.md

    * Applied feature selection and dimensionality reduction techniques to optimize training.
    * Addressed class imbalance, if present, to ensure balanced representation of credit score categories.

-2. **Model Training:**
-   * Trained various machine learning models, including:
+2. **Models and Evaluation:**
+The following models were tested and evaluated:
 * Logistic Regression
+* Gradient Boosting
+* Support Vector Machine (SVM)
-      * Decision Trees
+* Decision Tree
-      * Neural Networks
 * Random Forest
-      * Gradient Boosting (XGBoost)
-   * Additionally, explored Stacking Classifiers, which combine predictions from multiple models.

-3. **Evaluation:**
-   * Evaluated model performance using metrics like:
+* Voting Classifier (Ensemble of Decision Tree, Random Forest, and Gradient Boosting)

+**Metrics Used:**
-      * Accuracy: Overall classification correctness
+* Accuracy: Overall correctness of the model.
-      * Precision: Proportion of true positives among identified high credit scores
+* Precision: Proportion of positive identifications that were actually correct.
-      * Recall: Proportion of actual high credit scores correctly identified
+* Recall: Proportion of actual positives that were identified correctly.
-      * F1-Score: Harmonic mean of precision and recall
+* F1-Score: Weighted average of precision and recall.

-4. **Feature Importance Analysis (Optional):**
-   * Utilized a model like Random Forest to identify the most impactful features for credit score prediction.
-   * Visualized feature importance to understand which factors contribute most to the model's predictions.
+**Results**
+The ensemble model (Voting Classifier) achieved the highest performance with an accuracy of 72.26% and balanced precision, recall, and F1-scores across all classes.
+The confusion matrix and classification report for each model are included in the results.